How to Organize a Green Event: Tips for Sustainable Planning

 - Supporting thriving economic practices.

 Leaders developed these principles in direct response to common practices within the industry.
 In order to make improvements, the EIC believes both organizers and vendors take responsibility.
-Heres a snapshot of the industry’s current impact:
+Heres is a snapshot of the industry’s current impact:

 - Event Manager Blog suggests that conference attendees discard or contribute to over 4 lbs of waste every day and…